kh1338923/kh1338923.github.io/about.md

 Hello!
 I am Nay.

-Write a short paragraph about your interests, skills, or goals.
 Things that interest me are doing a kind of sport each year like dancing or basketball.
 Also more of of my interesting interest are Sketching, culinary, and journaling.

 ## Navigation

 [Notebook](notebook.md)